Finding My Favorite RV Retreats in Washington

 Elma RV Park – The Gateway Stop Between Adventures

-Each site is well-kept and spacious, with full hookups, clean restrooms, showers, and a friendly, relaxed atmosphere.
+Each site is well-kept and spacious, with full hookups, propane, clean restrooms, showers, and a friendly, relaxed atmosphere.
 There’s even a grassy dog area where your travel buddy can stretch his legs after a long drive.
 I’ve spent many evenings here sipping tea with the sound of an occasional train in the background, listening to the rain tap gently on the roof — the quintessential Washington lullaby.

 It’s not just a stop; it’s a reset.
-A perfect home base (with the kindest people), for waterfall-chasing, forest hiking, or a cozy night in.
+A perfect home base (with the kindest people), for forest hiking, or a cozy night in.
 Plus, they give you cookies!

 Northern Quest RV Resort – Airway Heights